analog-nico/fire-up/README.md

 ## What you can expect

-- Fire Up! has a well designed API that allows you to get rid of any hardcoded require call.
+- Fire Up! has a well designed API that allows you to get rid of [any hardcoded require call](#requireid).
-- A module requires minimal boilerplate code and remains highly maintainable.
+- A module requires [minimal boilerplate](#the-fire-up-module-pattern) code and remains highly maintainable.
+- You can easily [structure your application](#the-star-selector) by using an plug-in architectural approach.
-- You can easily implement and inject decorators / wrappers.
+- You can easily implement and [inject decorators / wrappers](#the-use-option).
 E.g. replace a socket by a secure socket.
-- You can implement your automated tests by easily injecting your mocks and spies.
+- You can implement your automated tests by easily [injecting your mocks and spies](#the-use-option).
 - Fire Up! is a functional and robust library with very high test coverage far beyond the 100% a test coverage tool can measure.
 - If you configure something wrong you will always get a helpful error message.